cs-au-dk/jsfix-package-inspector/README.md

 ### The `exec [options] <exp> <package> <versions...>` command

 The `exec` command can be used for executing one or more expressions on multiple versions of a package at the same time.
 It takes three arguments, the first being either a string expression to execute or a file consisting of multiple expressions.
-When providing a string, the package can be access through a `lib` constant (e.g. `package-inspector exec "lib.foo();" lodash 3 4`).
+When providing a string, the package can be accessed through a `lib` constant (e.g. `package-inspector exec "lib.foo();" lodash 3 4`).
 The second argument is a package name and the third argument is one or more version numbers.

 ```console
 $ package-inspector exec -h